El-Zayat/CAT/level-1/week-3-task.md

 Mister Hamed wants to filter the array to leave only students who got a total grade **greater than or equal to _85_**, he also wants to **add the `totalGrade`** property to each students in the returned array.

+_**Note: the totalGrade is the sum of all subjects grades**_

 ### Objective
-Can you help mister Hamed to achieve his needs using at least two array method you've learned this week?
+Can you help mister Hamed to achieve his needs **using at least two array methods** you've learned this week?

 ### Startup code
 ```js